 Psychologists refer to the concept of self-belief as self-efficacy and define it as a belief in one’s capability to accomplish goals that influence the events in one’s life.
 In other words, when you believe in yourself, you are better able to follow your dreams!

-Learning to believe in yourself is at the core of The Compass Advantage—a framework for understanding how children and teens learn to chart their own paths toward young adulthood and throughout life.
+Learning to believe in yourself is at the core of The Compass Advantage—a framework for understanding positive youth development.
+This belief helps children and teens learn to chart their own successful paths toward young adulthood and throughout life.

 According to Bandura, self-efficacy is a determining factor in how we feel, think, behave, and motivate ourselves in the world.
 He maintained that when you believe in yourself, you take positive actions on your own behalf and approach life as a challenge to be mastered.